 East Mine reclamation – creating a boreal fen

 Reclamation of our former East Mine is ongoing.
-This area is approximately 11.5 km2 in size and bordered by Highway 63 south of our main plant site.
+This area is approximately 1,150 hectares in size and bordered by Highway 63 south of our main plant site.
 Reclamation began in 2000 using composite tails, as the landform substrate or underlying layer, to fill in the mined-out pit.
-Revegetation of the area is expected to be complete around 2025.
+Revegetation is expected to be complete around 2025.

 Our former West Mine is under reclamation using end-pit lake technology, which places water on top of tailings to create an aquatic ecosystem.
 Research and monitoring is helping us to optimize and validate this technique, which is adapted from similar reclamation activities at mines around the world.
 Already, the water is home to a variety of aquatic life, including algae, insects and microscopic animals.
-Further discussion can be found in the Tailings section.
+Learn more about end-pit lakes and this project in our Tailings section.

 Creating cultural landscapes